Best Android Tips and Tricks-III

 While on the Alphabet keyboard:

-This looks simple but can be tricky sometimes when you use different apps.
 In general, these steps can be used in Email or some other apps:

 The Android screen switches to either the portrait or landscape view in response to the way you hold the device when you run certain apps.
 What if I want to lock the screen orientation to one view so that the screen doesn't rotate to another?
 Easy.